Erdos-Projects/fall-2025-multi-personally-identifiable-information-and-fraud-detection/README.md

 2. **Imbalanced Data:** Fraudulent transactions (2.06% of 1.49 million+) are significantly outnumbered by non-fraudulent ones, making it difficult for a model to learn (Figures ??).

 3. **Synthetic Data Artifact:** Transaction timestamps in this synthetic dataset may follow a pattern, potentially lacking predictive information about fraud, as fraudulent labels were assigned using predefined probabilities.

+4. **Normal metrics like accuracy and PR-AUC do not reflect the performance** of our filter well.
+Instead we use 'Lift,' a standard data science metric that measures efficiency and is defined as follows:

 <p align="center">
 <img src="readme_pics/fraud_and_non-fraud_vs_transaction_types.png" width=450 />